Aupajo/human-markdown-reference/README.markdown

 It's perfect for including as a pop-up help window next to your textarea.

+The author of this reference recommends using Markdown over Textile as it's easier to learn and better suited to normal writing.

 See also: the [Human Textile Reference](http://github.com/Aupajo/human-textile-reference).

 ## How To Use